vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

-The same fateful year (1890) which witnessed the origin of the Age of Consent controversy and the SJiarada-Sadana episode was marked by the com- mencement of a dispute still more ridiculous — a veritable storm in a tea cup.
+The same fateful year (1890) which witnessed the origin of the Age of Consent controversy and the SJiarada-Sadana episode was marked by the com###mencement of a dispute still more ridiculous — a veritable storm in a tea cup.
 The responsibihty of this dispute rests not with the Reformers but with the Orthodox party at Foona, the fanatical and